crispab/crisp-dna/_docs/our-business.md

 Our business
 ============

-Formally, Crisp doesn't really have a business area.
+Formally, Product Space doesn't really have a business area.
 We are consultants and people can do whatever they want.
 Nothing about our model is specific to any domain or industry.

-In practice though, because of our history and the people who happen to work at Crisp, we've evolved two main business areas:
+In practice though, because of our history and the people who happen to work at Product Space, we've evolved two main business areas:

 1.  **Software development**.
 Mostly on top of the Java VM.
 Mostly longer engagements and close to full-time.
 2.  **Agile/Lean coaching and training**.
 Mostly shorter engagements or part-time.

 That is, most Members happen to spend most of their time in one of those two areas.
 Some have one foot in each though.

 > Example: Some time around 2006 Henrik started writing books and articles on agile stuff, and clients started asking for agile coaching.
-This was a new business area for Crisp, but he didn't have to ask for permission - he just went ahead and did it!
-And gradually other people within Crisp started getting interested, and we attracted new Members with a coaching profile.
-Within a few years, Crisp had become pretty much a world leader within the field of agile coaching and training.
+This was a new business area for Product Space, but he didn't have to ask for permission - he just went ahead and did it!
+And gradually other people within Product Space started getting interested, and we attracted new Members with a coaching profile.
+Within a few years, Product Space had become pretty much a world leader within the field of agile coaching and training.
 And without any formal decision to even enter that business.
 Pretty cool!
 Here's more on how we [build the brand](brand-building.html).

 Also, there are some [industries that we avoid](industries-that-we-avoid.html).